-Life With Depersonalization
+Life with Depersonalization

 Therapy helps turn depersonalization reflection into a tool of self-realization.

 I am anxious and exhausted, angry and ashamed, hopeless and helpless.
 I cannot look in the mirror: “Is this a reflection of myself?
 Is this “I”?
-I cannot take a shower: my arm does not feel as my arm.
-My body does not feel as my body.
+I cannot take a shower: my arm does not feel like my arm.
+My body does not feel like my body.
 I cannot read a book: my thoughts are felt as if not mine.
-And the bitterest irony is that all these circles of unreality remain invisible for others: I look normal and act normal.
+And the bitterest irony is that all these circles of unreality remain invisible for others.
+I look normal and act normal.
 Normal language does not have words to express my abnormal experiences of estrangement.
 So, now – after months of medications and therapies – I am stuck inside the unbearable reality of my frightening unreality.
 What can I do with my life?
 For what might I hope?
 What should I do?

-A monologue similar to this can mark an important point in the life of a person with depersonalization: a potential to move from a position of being conquered by DP toward a position of being able to conquer it; from a patient’s paradigm, How Can I Have a Pill to Get Rid of my Depersonalization? toward a person’s paradigm, How Can I Live with my Depersonalization?
+A monologue similar to this can mark an important point in the life of a person with depersonalization: a potential to move from a position of being conquered by DP toward a position of being able to conquer it; from a patient’s paradigm ("How can I have a pill to get rid of my depersonalization?") toward a person’s paradigm ("How can I live with depersonalization?").

-I know a good number of people who have succeeded in living with depersonalization.
+I know a number of people who have succeeded in living with depersonalization.
 Even though they still have DP, they are able to sustain the turbulence of unreality by a stronger core self-identity.
-The development of such stronger identity can be reached through the process of thorough self-inquiry.
+The development of such a stronger identity can be reached through the process of thorough self-inquiry.
 Self-reconstructive psychotherapy serves as effective assistance and guidance throughout this process.

 The DSM-IV conceptualizes DP as a dissociative disorder, and dissociation is a typical response to trauma.
-The DSM-IV also lists DP as an element of posttraumatic stress disorder and considers DP as a coping style.
+The DSM-IV also lists DP as an element of post-traumatic stress disorder and considers DP a coping style.
 At the same time, depersonalization is understood as a personality trait—a constitutional predisposition to develop depersonalization that once was named “depersonability.”
 People with “depersonability” are prone to subclinical micro-depersonalization: momentarily but distinctive episodes of estrangement, especially pronounced during adolescence.
-They often develop a flourishing depersonalization-reaction in response to emotional trauma, physical stress or use of psychoactive substances.
-In many cases symptoms of depersonalization combines properties of DP-reaction and DP-personality trait.
+They often develop a flourishing depersonalization reaction in response to emotional trauma, physical stress, or the use of psychoactive substances.
+In many cases, symptoms of depersonalization combine properties of DP-reaction and DP-personality trait.
 During some periods presentations of depersonalization-reaction prevail, during other periods signs of depersonalization-personality trait dominate.

 Self-reconstructive therapy addresses both of these sides of depersonalization.
 Consider a typical case.
 Steve seeks help with an acute depersonalization-reaction: “I feel as if I lost myself.
 I am dying; I am going crazy and the world is going crazy.
 Please, erase this detachment from reality.”
 At this stage, therapy regularly conducted together with psychopharmacological treatment is mainly supportive: a comforting emotional environment that alleviates catastrophizing and facilitates cognitive certainty: “My self remains the same and the world around me remains the same.”

 Depersonalization is very painful, but also a very special experience that provides some truth about self and life that cannot be attained without depersonalization.
 Many people with depersonalization are talented, creative and productive.
 Jeff Abugel—a name known to everyone who has searched the web on depersonalization—writes on the enlightenment potentials of depersonalization.
-His books “Feeling Unreal” and “Stranger to My Self” prove the value of life with depersonalization.
-If a patient is trapped into a cage of his depersonalization, a person with depersonalization is capable of managing it.
-From a monster that is crushing a person’s life, depersonalization becomes a challenge that can deepen a person’s understanding herself and her life.
+His books Feeling Unreal and Stranger to My Self prove the value of life with depersonalization.
+If a patient is trapped in a cage of his depersonalization, a person with depersonalization is capable of managing it.
+From a monster that is crushing a person’s life, depersonalization becomes a challenge that can deepen a person’s understanding of herself and her life.